6 Tips for Secure Text Messaging During Customer Conversations

 • Adjust or make changes to any processes you find lacking

-Regular review of your SMS compliance measures is critical to ensuring you’re adhering to applicable standards as best you can.
+You should also ensure your SMS platform is SOC 2 Type 2-compliant and HIPAA compliant, giving you a leg up on complete compliance achievement.
 While compliance with these measures doesn’t guarantee SMS security, it usually helps you put processes in place to stay secure.

 It’s critical to get written permission from customers before you text them.
+(It’s often a requirement of the above standards, like the TCPA.)
 They can either text in a keyword or check a box on a web form to opt in.
 You don’t want to text people who don’t want to hear from you; that can be perceived as a breach of their personal privacy.

 To ensure customers are willing to text with you, be sure to: